 Radiology is the specialty which uses technology to create internal images of the body to diagnose and sometimes treat diseases.
 In the past, images were created by x-ray machines but today other imaging technologies such as ultrasound, computed tomography (CT) and magnetic resonance imaging (MRI), nuclear medicine and mammography are used singularly or in combination for best diagnosis, treatment, planning and follow up.

-This service provides care for women who experience pain/bleeding in early pregnancy (between 6 and 12 weeks’ gestation).
+This service provides care for women who experience pain/bleeding in early pregnancy between six and 12 weeks’ gestation.
 Women may also be referred to the unit if they are pregnant and have a previous history of recurrent miscarriage, molar or ectopic pregnancy.
-The unit accepts referrals from GPs, midwives, the antenatal clinic and A&E. Women cannot refer themselves.

-The Emergency Department offers emergency assessment and treatment to patients with serious injuries or illnesses.
-Generally, you should only visit your nearest Emergency Department or call 999 for life-threatening emergencies, such as, loss of consciousness, acute confused state and fits that are not stopping, persistent, severe chest pain, breathing difficulties or severe bleeding that cannot be stopped.
+The Emergency Department (ED) offers emergency assessment and treatment to patients with serious injuries or illnesses.
+Generally, you should only visit your nearest ED or call 999 for life-threatening emergencies, such as, loss of consciousness, acute confused state and fits that are not stopping, persistent, severe chest pain, breathing difficulties or severe bleeding that cannot be stopped.

 No direct patient involvement.